os-climate/witness-energy/energy_models/models/electricity/gas/gas_turbine/documentation/gas_turbine_disc.markdown

 ### GHG emissions

 The GAINS model predicts methane fugitive emissions from gas energy.
-Emission factors from gas production are adapted from IPCC guidelines and a mean value has been taken for the leakage at industrial and power plants of 0.1025 kt/PJ [^4].
+Emission factors from gas production are adapted from IPCC guidelines and a mean value has been taken for the leakage at industrial and power plants of 0.1025 kt/PJ [^8].

+The GAINS model also predicts N2O fugitive emissions from gas energy.
+The emission factor is equal to 0.0001 kt/PJ. [^7]

 ### Hypotheses
 For global investment and production we only have data for gas electricity without the detail for each technology.
 For the production, the Energy Information Agency[^3] explains that in 2017, 53% of the gas electricity was produced by Combined Cycle Gas Plant and the left 47% by gas turbine.
 This information was used for our assumption that 55% of global production comes from CCGT and 45% from GT.